-We are very pleased that the Company has exceeded its income objective for the year ended 30 June 2021, and also since inception.
+We are pleased that the Company, having recently celebrated its 5th anniversary since listing on the ASX, has exceeded both its income and total return objectives for both the year ended 30 June 2022, and also since inception.
 The Company remains actively positioned to seek superior income and franking returns whilst also being able to allocate to companies that are expected to provide solid capital returns.

-The Company's net profit after income tax for the year was \$73,019,000, compared to a loss of \$21,054,000 in the prior corresponding period.
-This stronger result is largely explained by the rebound in financial markets during the year after the losses sustained during the initial impact of the COVID-19 pandemic.
-The Board is monitoring the continuing evolution of the situation closely and will continue to manage the Company's capital appropriately to the prevailing economic conditions.
+The Company's net loss after income tax for the year was \$12,862,000, compared to a profit of \$73,019,000 in the prior corresponding period.
+This result is largely explained by falls in the ASX in the June 2022 quarter as global inflationary pressures and rising interest rates weighed on markets.
+The Board is monitoring this closely and will continue to manage the Company's capital appropriately to the prevailing economic conditions.